 Tax Court Lawyers in Charleston

-At the national level, we have the United States Tax Court, that has locations all over the country.
-This means that there is an U.S. tax court in or near Charleston, South Carolina.
+At the national level, we have the United States Tax Court, which has locations all over the country.
+This means that there is an U.S. tax court in or near Charleston, West Virginia.

-Any claim dealing with federal tax law in Charleston, South Carolina can end up in tax court.
-Most frequently, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
-If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to determine those concerns.
+Any claim dealing with federal tax law in Charleston, West Virginia can end up in tax court.
+Most commonly, a dispute ends up in tax court when the government claims that someone has not paid all of the taxes that they are legally obligated to pay.
+If the taxpayer disputes the factual basis of the allegation, or believes the IRS has misinterpreted the law, U.S. Tax Courts have to decide those contentions.

-Do I Need a Charleston, South Carolina Tax Attorney?
+Do I Need a Charleston, West Virginia Tax Attorney?

 As mentioned earlier, federal law lets some non-attorneys practice before U.S. Tax Courts.
 But tax law can be extremely complex, and the practice of this area of law is highly specialized - so much so that most lawyers who practice tax law do not practice in any other field.

 So, if you plan on going to tax court, it should go without saying that you should hire a Charleston, West Virginia tax attorney.
 While a non-lawyer admitted to practice before tax court may well give you qualified representation, you will have much stronger recourse against a licensed attorney if they negligently botch your case.